Normalizing Asymptotic Differential Equations: Introduction

 By the general theory from [ADH] this equation happens to have a solution~$y \in \mathbb{T}$.
 (Indeed, this follows from the differential polynomial on the left-hand side of this equation having odd degree, see [ADH, pp.~17--18].)
 However, a concrete solution cannot be derived in a transparent and direct way from the equation.
 It is even less clear why there should also be a solution in a Hardy field.

 Our main goal is to reduce algebraic differential equations such as the one above to normal forms that can be solved more easily and explicitly in various contexts.
 Some of this can be accomplished using existing tools from [ADH], but for \cite{ADH5} we need more precision.
-After laying the groundwork in Parts~1,~2,~3 we prove the main results of this monograph in Part~4.
-Some ideas from Parts~3 and~4 also occur in~\cite{vdH:hfsol} in the more restricted context of grid-based transseries solutions to algebraic differential equations over $\R$.
+After laying the groundwork in Chapters~\ref{part:preliminaries},~\ref{part:universal exp ext},~\ref{part:normalization} we prove the main results of this monograph in Chapter~\ref{part:dents in H-fields}.
+Some ideas from Chapters~\ref{part:normalization} and~\ref{part:dents in H-fields} also occur in~\cite{vdH:hfsol} in the more restricted context of grid-based transseries solutions to algebraic differential equations over $\R$.
 However, several shortcuts apply in this case that are not available for~\cite{ADH5}.

 In the rest of this introduction we illustrate some key ideas informally by a few examples, before stating the main result in detail.
 We make frequent reference to~[ADH]; the section \textit{Concepts and Results from~\textup{[ADH]}} at the end of this introduction should help in consulting this source.